The Best Katanas of 2026: Worthy Options at Every Price Point

 The tang of a katana

-Another important spec for cutting blades.
-For most samurai swords, there are 2 types of tang which are rat tang and full tang.
-A battle-ready sword should have a full tang, meaning the blade extends through the entire handle.
-This makes it much stronger and safer to use.
+Another important detail for functional swords is the tang.
+For most samurai swords, there are two main types of tangs: rat tang and full tang.
+A battle ready katana should have a full tang, meaning the blade extends through the entire handle.
+This makes the sword much stronger and safer to use.
+If you buy from reputable makers, they come with a full tang by default, so this is usually not something you need to worry about.

 FAQ